BrianMcDowell/LiteWatch/readme.md

 Additional steps for testing
 In this project, a second heroku database was used strictly for testing.
 If the same setup is used, then the user must create their second database in heroku first, then:
-1. In litewatch/config.py, enter teh following attributes of the postgres database:
+1. In litewatch/config.py, enter the following attributes of the postgres database:
 > TEST_DATABASE_CONFIG = {
 >    'NAME': 'ASSOCIATED NAME',
 >    'USER': 'ASSOCIATED USER',